aureamunoz/hello-world-fwless/README.md

     </pluginManagement>
     </build>
 ```
-5. Edit the main `App` class and paste the code above.
-This code instantiate an `HttpServer` indicating a path and a port where we want the server listening.
-It builds also a response to send for the received requests.
+5. Edit the main `App` java class and paste the code above.
+This code instantiates a `HttpServer` and will run it at the specified.
+   The endpoint or URI path to call the service is define using a `HttpContext` object.
+The response to be populated when a HTTP request
+   is receive is managed with an `OutputStream` and `HttpExchange`.
 ```
 package org.acme;